EncinasBartos/TBarrier/TBarrier/2D/demos/AdvectiveBarriers/FastTensorlineComputation/readme.txt

 %%%%%%%%%%%%%%%%%%%%%  Date:   31/12/2021                               %%%%%%%%%%%%%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-Computation of TSE.
+Computation of hyperbolic OECS using FastTensorlineComputation.
 The demos are inside the folder "Main".